Skip to content

 Method 2: Similar cases#

-Use this method if you want to find one or more cases similar to a known case without needing to perform actions on them simultaneously.
+If you want to find one or more cases similar to a known case without needing to perform actions on them simultaneously.

 1. Open a case, an alert, or a task, and select the Similar cases tab.